cfengine/core/CONTRIBUTING.md

 Within Github, make your fork of the central CFEngine repository using the fork icon on the
 [Github CFEngine repository page](https://github.com/cfengine/core).
-Your fork lives at `https://github.com/your-username/core`.
+Your fork lives at `https://github.com/your-username/core` (by default).

 ### Cloning